Arkady-Dymkov/local-processing-ollama/README.md

 1. Open Obsidian and go to Settings
 2. Navigate to Community plugins and turn off "Restricted mode"
-3. Click "Browse" and search for "Ollama Transcript Processor"
+3. Click "Browse" and search for "Ollama Notes Processor"
 4. Click "Install" and then "Enable"

 #### Manual Installation